-In this guide we’ll take a look at the best toddler sandpits for the UK market.
+In this guide we’ll take a look at the best kids sandpits for the UK market.

 I’ve compared design, features, build quality and cost